abari212/covid-19/README.md

 One the metrics used to measure the extent of this association or link bewteen these incidences is the variogram, which is as a way to detect on how spatial data are related along with the kriging method as an interpolation procedure.
 By analogy the process can be considered as that of a Bayesian approach defining a prior distribution function that is used to generate the a posteriori predictions.
 Kriging is also known as a spatial prediction methodology in the context of spatio-temporal data.

 To create maps R module applied to irregularly spaced data where the correlation between geographical locations is understood to be an exponential function of the distance, was used.
-R is becoming a de facto platform to develop and share mathematical scripts as well as data including spatial data.
+R is becoming a de facto platform to develop and share mathematical scripts as well as data including spatio-temporal data.

+The code is at https://github.com/abari212/covid-19/blob/master/covid-19%20tracking.R and will be updated along with data.